Financial Planning for Truck Drivers: 7 Steps

 You may be a professional driver, but are you good at handling the financial side of your business?

-As an independent contractor, there’s a lot you have to keep track of, and it can be incredibly overwhelming.
+There’s a lot you have to keep track of and it can be incredibly overwhelming.

-Not only do you have to plan out your route, secure your loads, communicate with customers and dispatch to deliver your loads on time, follow your Hours of Service (HOS), complete your electronic logs and ensure you’re getting regular maintenance done on your truck, you have to manage the financial side of things.
+Not only do you have to plan out your route, secure your loads, communicate with customers and dispatch to deliver your loads on time, follow your Hours of Service (HOS), and ensure you’re getting regular maintenance done on your truck, you have to manage the financial side of things.
+This is especially complicated if you own or lease your truck and operate as an independent contractor or owner-operator.

-When you’re done reading this article, you’ll have a clear understanding of how you can easily take control of your financial situation as an independent contractor by understanding your deductions, keeping track of all your receipts, generating a profit and loss statement and more.
+When you’re done reading this article, you’ll have a clear understanding of how you can easily take control of your financial situation.
+This article pays special attention to independent contractors and owner-operators, but all drivers can take something from it.
+You'll learn the following:

 A profit and loss statement (P&L) is the number one thing that you should create each month to keep your finances on track.
 You can generate a P&L statement by comparing your revenue to your expenses.